 - Students continue their research project (commenced when enrolled in SMED5311 Research Project 1), under the supervision of a UWA academic staff member.
 Students are also expected to (1) maintain a research journal or lab book outlining the progress of their research, the procedures they are conducting, experimental conditions, changes to the study design or experimental procedures and their results; and (2) prepare a portfolio of their results and the interpretation of the data.
 This should include a reflective commentary of the development of this research towards preparation of a research publication.

-- Typically this unit is assessed in the following ways: (1) oral presentation of research proposal and (2) progress report.
+- Typically this unit is assessed in the following ways: (1) draft manuscript and (2) progress report.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Unit Coordinator(s)

 - Dr Jane Allan

 - Unit rules

 Approved quota: 240—domestic (210) and international (30)

 - Variable but students have regular contact with their project supervisor